chef/chef-web-docs/chef_master/source/attributes.rst

      }
    )

 Both of these files are similar.
 They share the same structure.
-When an attribute is of the same type of data, such as a hash or an array, that data is merged when the attribute precedence levels are the same and is replaced when the attribute precedence levels are different.
+When an attribute value is a hash, that data is merged.
+When an attribute value is an array, that data is merged when the attribute precedence levels are the same and is replaced when the attribute precedence levels are different.
+For all other value types (such as strings, integers, etc.), that data is replaced.

 For example, the ``web.rb`` references the ``baseline.rb`` role.
 The ``web.rb`` file only provides a value for one attribute: ``:startservers``.
 When the chef-client compares these attributes, the deep merge feature will ensure that ``:startservers`` (and its value of ``30``) will be applied to any node for which the ``web.rb`` attribute structure should be applied.